Leroy & Stitch: Plot

 With their mission to capture and repurpose Jumba's experiments completed, (Note: As depicted in Lilo & Stitch: The Series) Lilo, Stitch, Jumba, and Pleakley are honored as heroes by the Galactic Alliance.
-Jumba is offered to return to his old laboratory, Pleakley is offered a post as chairman of Earth Studies at Galactic Alliance Community College, Stitch is made the Captain of the Galactic Armada and commander of the Big Red Battleship 9000 (BRB-9000), and Lilo is made the Galactic Federation's ambassador to Earth and the experiments' guardian.
+Jumba is offered to return to his old laboratory, Pleakley is offered a post as chairman of Earth Studies at Galactic Alliance Community College, Stitch is made the Captain of the Galactic Armada and commander of the Big Red Battleship 9000 (BRB-9000) and Lilo is made the Galactic Federation's ambassador to Earth and the experiments' guardian.
 The aliens initially decline the offers for Lilo's sake, but she later lets them go after seeing how much they long for their new adventures.
-Before they leave, Lilo gives Jumba her favorite Elvis Presley record, Pleakley a small rock to use as a paperweight, and Stitch a necklace with a Kū tiki.
+Before they leave, Lilo gives Jumba her favorite Elvis Presley record, Pleakley a small rock to use as a paperweight and Stitch a necklace with a Kū tiki.

-While they enjoy what they are honored for, Jumba, Pleakley, Lilo, and Stitch begin to feel sad from their separation.
-Meanwhile, their arch-nemesis Gantu, having failed to capture Jumba's expermiments, decides to break his boss Dr. Jacques von Hämsterviel out of prison, abandoning Experiment 625 in the process.
-Once freed, Hämsterviel develops a foolproof plan to take over the galaxy upon learning of Jumba's current status.
+While they enjoy what they are honored for, the quartet begin to feel sad due to their separation.
+Meanwhile, their arch-nemesis Gantu, having failed to capture Jumba's experiments, decides to break his boss Dr. Jacques von Hämsterviel out of prison, abandoning Experiment 625 in the process.
+Once freed, Hämsterviel enlists Gantu to help him with his newest scheme to take over the galaxy upon learning of Jumba's current status.
 He starts off by intruding the lab, where he captures Jumba and forces him to create a new Stitch-like experiment that he dubs Leroy.
-Stitch, on assignment to recapture Hämsterviel, arrives and duels Leroy, but is defeated and imprisoned in a capsule just as Pleakley arrives to visit Jumba, but is captured as well.
+Stitch, on assignment to recapture Hämsterviel, arrives and duels Leroy, but is defeated and imprisoned in a capsule just as Pleakley arrives to visit Jumba, only to be captured by Hämsterviel as well.
 Hämsterviel then clones Leroy for an army to conquer the Galactic Alliance.
-Before leaving for Turo, Hämsterviel continues with his plan in which he sets up a deathtrap for Stitch, Jumba and Pleakley by locking them in Pleakley's vehicle and sending it toward a black hole in order to destroy the three aliens for good.
+Before leaving for Turo, Hämsterviel continues with his plan in which he sets up a deathtrap for Stitch, Jumba and Pleakley by locking them in Pleakley's vehicle and sending it toward a black hole.